 Where possible, individuals are encouraged to counsel with a competent medical professional about their personal circumstances and medical needs in considering receiving the vaccine.

 The latest vaccine information from the state, including vaccine registration, is publicly available at coronavirus.utah.gov/vaccine.

-In an effort to support ongoing vaccination efforts, BYU has provided the former Provo High building on University Avenue to the Utah County Health Department for its Provo mass vaccination clinic.
-This clinic, which is scheduled to open March 22, will have significant capacity and will provide students, employees and members of the community the opportunity to schedule and receive the vaccine on campus.
+The COVID-19 vaccine used for the clinic will be Pfizer, which is a two-dose vaccine.
+Second dose appointments will be scheduled for Sept.
+20–21 at the WSC Garden Court.
+If students are not available Sept.
+20–21, they can schedule a second dose appointment for another day at the Student Health Center.
+Additionally, BYU has provided the former Provo High building on University Avenue to the Utah County Health Department for its Provo mass vaccination clinic.
+This clinic, open since early spring of 2021, has significant capacity and will provide students, employees and members of the community the opportunity to schedule and receive the vaccine on campus.
 Utah County has many other vaccination locations, too.
 To find the most convenient location for you, please visit health.utahcounty.gov/covid-19-vaccine/

 Reporting Vaccination StatusAs part of BYU’s efforts to ensure a safe return to campus for fall semester, all students and employees are being asked to self-report their vaccine status.

 Please visit welcome-back.byu.edu to complete the form.
 If you have been vaccinated, you will need information from your vaccine card to complete the self-report.